-In providing funding for OSHA, Congress has placed restrictions on enforcement activities regarding two categories of employers: small farming operations and small employers in low-hazard industries.
+In providing funding for OSHA, Congress has placed restrictions on enforcement activities for two categories of employers: small farming operations and small businesses in low-hazard industries.
 The Appropriations Act contains limits for OSH Act activities on a year-by-year basis.

-NOTE: See CPL 02-00-051, Enforcement Exemptions and Limitations under the Appropriations Act, issued May 28, 1998, for additional information.
-Appendix A of that directive contains the list of low-hazard industries, which is updated annually.
+NOTE: See CPL 02-00-051, Enforcement Exemptions and Limitations under the Appropriations Act, issued May 28, 1998, for more information.
+Appendix A of this directive contains the list of low-hazard industries, which is updated annually.